-Snow precipitation is homogeneous at a large-scale, whereas local variations in snow accumulation are controlled by local surface topography as a function of wind direction.
-Black and Budd (1964) and Budd (1971) are the first to observe the close relationship between bedrock relief, surface slope and accumulation rates in Wilkes Land.
-Whillans (1975) details how wind speed and direction can affect total mass balance in Marie Byrd Land.
-Frezzotti et al. (2007) show that surface slope in the prevailing wind direction (SPWD) is a key constraint in determining spatial and temporal variability of precipitation; a higher SPWD can lead to significant ablation and redeposition of snow (Frezzotti et al., 2002b, a, 2005, 2007).
+- 25 efficient and persistent westerly circulation pattern would have transferred dust from South America and Australia to the East Antarctic plateau during glacial-interglacial cycles (Delmonte et al., 2010; Albani et al., 2012).
+Present-day moisture-bearing air mass trajectories (Scarchilli et al., 2011; Genthon et al., 2016) point to a western Indian Ocean provenance for the snow precipitation at Dome C (85% of the precipitation), and suggest this could have persisted through glacial-interglacial cycles. - 30 Snow precipitation is homogeneous at a large-scale, whereas local variations in snow accumulation are controlled by local surface topography as a function of wind direction.
+Black and Budd (1964) and Budd (1971) first observed the close relationship between bedrock relief, surface slope and accumulation rates in Wilkes Land.
+Frezzotti et al. (2007) show that surface slope in the prevailing wind direction (SPWD) is a key constraint in determining spatial and temporal variability of precipitation; - 35 a higher SPWD can lead to significant ablation and redeposition of snow (Frezzotti et al., 2002b, a, 2005, 2007).
 Das et al. (2013) show that SPWD is a strong threshold for the formation of wind scour or megadune fields.
-Evidence for a persistent westerly wind circulation pattern comes from mineral dust measured at EPICA Dome C which shows a uniform geographic provenance from South America and Australia to the East Antarctic plateau during glacial-interglacial cycles (Delmonte et al., 2010; Albani et al., 2012).

-Airborne and ground-based ice-penetrating radar data have long been used to constrain the surface and bedrock topography over large parts of the Antarctic Ice Sheet (Gudmandsen, 1971; Drewry et al., 1980; Millar, 1981; Siegert, 2003; Bingham and Siegert, 2009, and many others), as well its internal stratigraphy (e.g. Siegert, 1999; MacGregor et al., 2012; Cavitte et al., 2016).
-Because the internal stratigraphy represents isochronal surfaces throughout much of the ice sheet, dated internal radar reflectors can be used to directly constrain the surface mass balance of the ice sheet in the highest part of the ice column (Medley et al., 2013; Verfaillie et al., 2012).
-Reconstructing accumulation history from deeper isochrones is more ill-posed as both accumulation variations and changes in ice flow can affect isochrone geometries (e.g. Koutnik et al., 2016; Neumann et al., 2008; Parrenin and Hindmarsh, 2007; Parrenin et al., 2006; Waddington et al., 2007; Nereson and Waddington, 2002), and assumptions have to be made about one or the other (Martin et al., 2009; Leysinger Vieli et al., 2011; Siegert, 2003; Morse et al., 1998, see companion paper for more discussion).
-Assumptions on the vertical strain rate will also affect reconstructed paleoaccumulation rates (e.g. MacGregor et al., 2015; Waddington et al., 2007, etc.).
-Several radar isochrone studies have shown the existence of a coast-to-dome precipitation gradient: Verfaillie et al. (2012) show a continuous existence of a precipitation gradient through the last 300 years, while Siegert (2003) shows the persistence of a strong accumulation gradient between Dome C and Ridge B (a topographic high upstream of Lake Vostok) over glacial-interglacial timescales.
+Airborne and ground-based ice-penetrating radar data have long been used to constrain the surface and bedrock topography over large parts of the Antarctic Ice Sheet (Gudmandsen, 1971; Drewry

+- 40 et al., 1980; Millar, 1981; Siegert, 2003; Bingham and Siegert, 2009, and many others), as well its internal stratigraphy (Siegert, 1999; MacGregor et al., 2012; Cavitte et al., 2016).
+Because the internal stratigraphy represents isochronal surfaces throughout much of the ice sheet, dated internal radar reflectors can be used to constrain the surface mass balance of the ice sheet (Medley et al., 2013).
+Several radar isochrone studies have also shown the existence of a coast-to-dome precipitation - 45 gradient: Verfaillie et al. (2012) show a continuous existence through historical timescales, while Siegert (2003) shows the persistence of a strong accumulation gradient between Dome C and Ridge B (a topographic high upstream of Lake Vostok) over glacial-interglacial timescales.